AdamMYoung/Groupr/README.md

 # Groupr
-Application to create folders/groups for the taskbar.
+Application to create folders/groups for the Windows taskbar.

 # Client
 The client is used to create folders, and to add applications/files to them.